Last Updated on November 21, 2023 by Kayla

 “You have been criticizing yourself for years, and it hasn’t worked.
 Try approving of yourself and see what happens.”Louise Hay

-Can you even fathom the idea of accepting and approving of yourself just as you are?
+Can you fathom the idea of accepting yourself as-is and embracing your uniqueness?
 Does this seem like a far cry from your current reality?

 If so, it’s OK – and 100% normal.